The Iran protests: Will the regime retain its grip?

 When anti-regime protesters become deadly serious, the questions become: (1) Is the regime willing to shoot them en masse and, if so, (2) will its forces do so.
 If the answer to either question is no, expect the regime to become the former regime.

 Regimes typically are willing to shoot protesters if they deem it necessary.
-However, there are exceptions, for example when the foreign power that supports the regime won’t back such measures (e.g. the U.S. with Iran in 1979 and the Soviet Union with East Germany in 1989).
+However, there are exceptions, for example when the foreign power that supports the regime won’t back such measures (e.g., the U.S. with Iran in 1979 and the Soviet Union with East Germany in 1989).

-I’m pretty sure the Iranian regime is willing to shoot protesters en masse, it it comes to that.
+I’m pretty sure the Iranian regime is willing to shoot protesters en masse, if it comes to that.
 And this regime is not beholden to or constrained by any foreign power.

 Are Iranian forces willing to shoot protesters en masse?
 Will they have to, or will the protesters back down after a few are killed?

 I don’t think anyone knows the answers.
 Amir Teheri says that, so far, “more and more security units refuse to attack protesters as they did in 2009.”
 Thus, “the mullahs might find it hard to persuade their gunmen to kill unarmed protesters as before.”
-They key word here is “might.”
+The key word here is “might.”

 But there is a positive development in Iran that wasn’t present during the 2009 protests.
 The Iranian president, Rouhani, granted opponents of the regime permission to protest, as long as they do so peacefully.
 He said: